AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 - sanTokens
 - Perpetuals
 - Liquidity pools on exchanges (like on Curve, on Uniswap)
-- Liquidity pools on other chains (like agEUR/USDC on Quickswap on Polygon for instance)
+- Liquidity pools on other chains (like agEUR/USDC on Uniswap on Polygon for instance)

 The gauge system can also be used to incentivize different things than staking contracts.
 For instance, incentives for Convex voters on Curve can be linked to a gauge (in fact an EOA or a multisig) where veANGLE owners decide to send some rewards, and the multisig would be responsible for placing the incentives on Votium.